Every scholarly discipline has a preferred format or style for referencing sources.

 For more examples and explanations, refer to the online Chicago Manual of Style, 17th edition.

-The video below from the Laurier Library also offers an excellent overview of the Chicago Author-date and Notes and Bibliography systems
+The video below from the Laurier Library also offers an excellent overview of both the Chicago systems.

 Email your questions to our friendly library staff.